slawekzachcial/gha-token/README.md

 ```

 Note that while this method is more convenient than using installation ID, its
-implementation will invoke GitHub API multiple time in order to find the
+implementation will invoke GitHub API multiple times in order to find the
 corresponding installation ID and generate token for it.

 IMPORTANT: Installation tokens expire after 1 hour.

 ## GitHub App Available Endpoints

-The list is available [here](https://developer.github.com/v3/apps/available-endpoints/).
+The list of endpoints is available [here](https://developer.github.com/v3/apps/available-endpoints/).

 ## GitHub Enterprise